 23 Things is an online program where you can develop the digital skills you need for success in your studies, work and life.
 The program is activity-based.
 We want you to have fun learning new things while trying out different tools and technology.
 You can join anytime, and do as much as you like, whenever you like.

 We built the program with flexibility in mind to fit around busy student schedules.
 You can complete modules at your own pace and track your progress via your 23 Things profile.

-There are 23 topics to choose from, all created by students, for students.
-The modules involve videos, interactive activities, and free open software programs that you can try out.
-Each module has a “creative challenge” where you can put your new skills into practice to create something using a new tool or technology.
+There are 23 topics to choose from, all created by students.
+Modules include videos, activities, and free open software programs for you to try.
+Each module also has a creative challenge.
+Here’s where you can put your new skills into practice to create something using a new tool or technology.
 Making things is the best way to learn!

-Modules are also sorted into different categories, so you can learn skills with a particular focus in mind, such as content creation, skills for educators and more.
+Modules are also sorted into different categories, which allows you to learn skills with a particular goal in mind.
+Categories include content creation, emerging technology and more.

-It’s more fun to learn with other people, and we want you to engage with fellow students.
-You can post your digital creations on the Curtin Makers Facebook Group, or leave a comment or reflection on the 23 Things forum.
+It’s more fun to learn with other people and we want you to engage with fellow students.
+You can post your digital creations on the Curtin Makers Facebook Group or leave a comment on the 23 Things forum.

-If you would like to earn a Curtin Extra certificate and receive an official acknowledgement of your participation in 23 Things on your academic transcript, you will need to spend at least 20 hours to complete a minimum number of modules.
+To earn a Curtin Extra certificate and receive an official acknowledgement of your participation on your academic transcript, you need to:

 - Suscribing to the 23 Things email list